The Chubb Fellow for the Spring 2019 semester is Michelle Kwan, the most decorated figure skater in the history of the U.S.!

 Ms. Kwan has continued to earn numerous awards and honors, including.
 In May 2010, she received an honorary Doctor of Humane Letters from Southern Vermont College.
 In January 2012, Michelle was inducted into the U.S. Figure Skating Hall of Fame, the highest honor in U.S. figure skating.
 In March 2012, Michelle was elected to the World Figure Skating Hall of Fame, the only member of the Class of 2012.
 That same year, she was selected by ESPN as one of the 40 greatest female athletes of the past 40 years.
 In 2017, she received an honorary Doctor of Humane Letters from Salve Regina University and an honorary degree from Smith College.

-We are deeply honored to have such a distinguished athlete and international leader join the impressive list of Chubb Fellows who have visited Timothy Dwight College and look forward to her public address on the university campus on April 3rd.
+We are deeply honored to have such a distinguished athlete and international leader join the impressive list of Chubb Fellows who have visited Timothy Dwight College.